Retro Rocket OS

 GRAPHPRINT Keyword

-GRAPHPRINT x, y, printable
+GRAPHPRINT x, y, scale_x, scale_y, printable

 Draws text directly onto the graphics framebuffer at pixel coordinates.
 Unlike PRINT, GRAPHPRINT does not use or update the text cursor.
 Each call is independent.